-Propagating Anthurium Clarinervium plants is definitely easier than some other plants as the main method is simply division of the main plant but that doesn’t mean it doesn’t come with its own set of problems, questions and difficulties.
+Propagating these plants is definitely easier than some other plants as the main method is simply division of the main plant but that doesn’t mean it doesn’t come with its own set of problems, questions and difficulties.

-We always recommend propagating houseplants in spring, and you want to do the same when propagating your Anthurium Clarinervium.
+We always recommend starting in spring.
 Make sure that any wintery frosty, cold weather is gone so that your new plants are growing in the warmer brighter months.
 This will encourage healthier and stronger roots as well as actually speed up the whole process.
-It will also mean your mother Anthurium Clarinervium plant has the best environment to recover quickly from the shock of propagation.

 Propagating your Anthurium Clarinervium in either autumn or winter will result in really slow growth (if any) and you risk an increased chance of root rot or leaf rot.
 This is because the plants will need a lot less water and if the leaves get wet the water won’t evaporate as quickly as it would in summer.

 Rooting hormone helps your cuttings grow strong and healthy roots.
 However, this is optional and you can have plenty of healthy growth without it.

 When propagating Anthurium Clarinervium plants, rooting hormone isn’t as necessary as the various sections will probably have their own established root system.
 Rooting hormone is more commonly used on cuttings to help those initial roots come through.

 Grow lights are great to use when propagating all houseplants.
 They help to provide the ideal light condition which stimulates faster and stronger growth.

 LED lights are also beneficial for mature houseplants if your home doesn’t get much sunlight.
 They can help avoid problems such as slow and leggy growth so are a great investment for all plant parents.